mst209/birds/README.md

 ## Comments on Efficiency and Scalability
 In order for this to scale effectively, the goal is to move as much of the logic into Postgres, and out of active record.

-By joining window functions (that return recursive CTE's) inside of active record we get the best of both worlds, Highly efficient recursion inside of postgres, and sql composition to easility access the data inside of active record.
+By joining window functions (that return recursive CTE's) inside of active record we get the best of both worlds, Highly efficient recursion inside of postgres, and sql composition to easily initialize the objects when we need them.

 For example: Calling `node_a.lowest_common_ancestor(node_b)` joins ancestors of each and returns the first result without having to make subsequent calls to the database.